paysuper/paysuper-docs/CONTRIBUTING.md

 Report bugs and issues by submitting a [bug report](../../issues/new?labels=type%3A+bug&template=1-bug_report.md).
 Make sure that you provide as much information as possible on how to reproduce the bug.

-Within the context of PaySuper documentation, which this repository represents, a missing example or an unclear manual is considered a bug.
+Within the context of Unlimint Game Services documentation, which this repository represents, a missing example or an unclear manual is considered a bug.
 Please tell us where the docs are not good enough so we make them better.
 Or feel free to propose a fix yourself.

 ### Feature Requests and support

-If you have an idea of how to improve PaySuper documentation (or anything related, really) or have general feedback, you're welcome to submit a [feature request](../../issues/new?assignees=&labels=&template=feature_request.md&title=).
+If you have an idea of how to improve Unlimint Game Services documentation (or anything related, really) or have general feedback, you're welcome to submit a [feature request](../../issues/new?assignees=&labels=&template=feature_request.md&title=).

 ### Contributor License Agreement (CLA)